 If possible, take pictures or make a video of the accident scene.
 However, do not place yourself or others at risk to take pictures.
 Also, ask eyewitnesses for their names and contact information.
 Eyewitness testimony can be very useful in proving fault and liability.

 A physician should examine you as soon as possible after the bicycle crash, especially if you did not go to the emergency room.
 Prompt medical treatment protects your health and your right to recover compensation for your injuries.
 Insurance companies often argue that your injuries were not caused by the crash or are not as severe as you claim if you delayed seeking medical care after an accident.

 Once your physical injuries are stable, contact a Kansas City bicycle accident attorney for a free consultation.
-An attorney can guide you through the process of filing an insurance claim, help you avoid mistakes that could hurt your claim, and protect your right to a fair settlement for your injury claim.
+An attorney can guide you through the process of filing an insurance claim, help you avoid mistakes that could hurt your claim, and protect your right to a fair settlement for your bicycle injury claim.